ampl/amplpy/docs/source/quick-start.rst

             :target: https://studiolab.sagemaker.aws/import/github/ampl/amplcolab/blob/master/authors/fdabrandao/quick-start/nativediet.ipynb
             :alt: Open In SageMaker Studio Lab

-There are many more notebooks with examples available on the `AMPL Model Colaboratory <https://colab.ampl.com/>`_.
+There are many more notebooks with examples are available on the new book `AMPL Model Colaboratory <https://colab.ampl.com/>`_ and the new book `Hands-On Optimization with AMPL in Python 🐍 <https://ampl.com/mo-book/>`_.

 Complete listing
 ----------------